mehulagg/gitlab_test/doc/user/project/integrations/jira.md

 Integration of GitLab and Jira enables the following features:

 - Mention of a Jira issue's ID in a GitLab commit or merge request results in a link to the issue.
-- Jira issue comments can be added in a Git commit.
+- Jira issue comments can be added using a Git commit.
-- A Jira issue can be closed with a Git commit.
+- A Jira issue can be closed using a Git commit.

 For more details, see [integration features](#integration-features).